umbracious/genZineers/README.md

 * Analytics page
 * And many more!

+# Website

+The temporary link for the website for testing purposes is: https://gen-zineers.vercel.app/

 # TODO

 Todo list to get the website running as soon as possible.
 More will be added as we go.